RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 Now, access the application again in your web browser using the below link and reload the page several times - you should not see any rating stars since **reviews:v1** does not access the _ratings_ service.

+> **NOTE** - It may take a minute or two for the new routing to take effect.
+If you still see red or black stars, wait a minute and try again.
+Eventually it should no longer show any red/black stars.

 * Bookinfo Application with no rating stars at `http://$BOOK_URL/productpage`

 To verify this, open the Grafana Dashboard (find this URL via _Networking > Routes_)